jackrabbit335/UsefulLinuxShellScripts/README.md

 README!!!!!!!!!!!
 #########################################################################
-To use Linux-Toolbox, you must first ensure that the scripts are executable, to do this, you have to type chmod +x Arch-Utilities.sh in a command line, I know, it can be scary at first, but trust me, aside from actually calling this script, that's all you will have to do.
+To use Linux-Toolbox, you must first ensure that the scripts are executable, to do this, you have to type chmod +x Arch-Toolbox.sh in a command line, I know, it can be scary at first, but trust me, aside from actually calling this script, that's all you will have to do.
 To call this script you have to type the name in the terminal like this: